 For example: While creating items in infinity via SureTriggers API, the params may be customer_name, email, etc. The keys for these parameters are mentioned in the API documentation.

-How To Configure The API App In SureTriggers
+How to Set Up API App in SureTriggers

 To use your API connection in a workflow, add an “API” action to your workflow.

 In the “Action” menu, select the “API” app from the list of available apps.

 In the API action configuration, enter the following details as per the instructions of the API documentation of the app that you want to connect with:

 - Method: Select the appropriate method for your API call (GET, POST, PUT, PATCH, or DELETE).